-3.2.3 Policy Objective CA3: Measuring Greenhouse Gas Impacts
+3.2.3 Policy Objective CA3: Guidelines on Climate Action and Measuring Greenhouse Gas Impacts

 It is a Policy Objective that spatial and infrastructure planning are consistent with climate mitigation and adaptation objectives.
-When it is available, the Council will be informed by the work led by the Eastern and Midland Regional Assembly to develop a methodology for quantifying the GHG impacts of spatial planning policies, (QGasSP, an ESPON EU research programme) and the forthcoming Development Plan Guidelines or other national Guidance as appropriate.
-The Council will quantify the GHG impacts for this County Development Plan when EMRA guidelines become available.
-(Consistent with NPO 54 of the NPF and RPO 3.6 of the RSES)
+When it is available, the Council will be informed by the work led by the Eastern and Midland Regional Assembly to develop a methodology for quantifying the GHG impacts of spatial planning policies, (QGasSP, an ESPON EU research programme) and the forthcoming Development Plan Guidelines or other national guidance as appropriate.
+The Council will quantify the GHG impacts for this County Development Plan when EMRA guidelines become available and also ensure the Development Plan is consistent with the approach to climate action recommended in any forthcoming revised Section 28 Development Plan Guidelines or other relevant guidelines and if necessary, vary the development plan (Consistent with NPO 54 of the NPF and RPO 3.6 of the RSES).